aurras-official/aurras-official.github.io/src/content/post/aurras-installation.md

 ---
 title: "Installing Aurras"
-description: "Step-by-step guide to install Aurras terminal music player on Linux, macOS, and Windows"
+description: "Get Aurras up and running on your system in just a few minutes.
+Aurras supports Linux, macOS, and Windows with multiple installation methods."
 publishDate: "2025-06-09T00:00:00Z"
 seriesId: "aurras-docs"
 orderInSeries: 1